RTM-Hacks/TextWarp/syntax.md

 OnStart(code)

-executes what is inside "()" when the project is run.
+executes what is inside (code) when the project is run.

 OnKey(key)(code)

-OnClick(code)
+executes what is inside (code) when the keyboard key defined in (key) is pressed.

+OnClick()

+executes what is inside (code) when the sprite is clicked.

 OnBackdrop(backdrop)(code)

+executes what is inside (code) when the backdrop specified in (backdrop) is the current backdrop.

 When(thing)(code)

 OnMessage(message)(code)

+executes (code) when the message (message) is recived.

 SendMessage(message)

+sends the message (message) to all sprites, tells a diffirent sprite to execute a part of code.

 SendMessageWait(message)

+sends the message (message), and waits.

 • Control: